 Applicants will usually have undergraduate experience in quantitative science or a degree in a health-related area, although other relevant experience will also be considered.

-We also expect clear interest in Population Health Sciences (PHS), clear commitment to a career in PHS, and a clear understanding of the contribution of the MPhil/MSt to applicants’ future career ambitions.
+We also expect clear interest in Population Health Sciences (PHS), clear commitment to a career in PHS, and a clear understanding of the contribution of the MPhil to applicants’ future career ambitions.

-Students without the standard university requirements but with clinical degrees, appropriate and compensatory professional experience, or intercalating medical students, may be considered via our non-standard applicant route.
+Applicants without the standard university requirements but with clinical degrees, appropriate and compensatory professional experience, or intercalating medical students, may be considered via our non-standard admissions mechanism, if they meet all other admissions criteria.

 Mathematical skills at the level of an excellent A-level student are a minimum requirement for applicants to the Health Data Science (HDS) theme.
 Nevertheless, we expect that most applicants to HDS will have a mathematical training that is more advanced than A-level.
 Applicants to HDS who only satisfy the minimum mathematical requirement will have an undergraduate degree in a field relevant to the course.
 Some aptitude for and experience of computer programming is highly desirable for HDS applicants.